kashishgupta1990/hapi-api/README.md

     - Bootstrap.js
     - Config.json
   - custom_modules
-    - custom-imagemim-log
+    - mailer
-    - global-utility
+  - dao
-    - hapi-role-manager
+    - modules
+      - ToDoList.js (It is `M` from `MVC` framework.
+Containing the ToDoApp model.)
+      - User.js (It contain the User model which interact with mongodb.)
-    - mongooseAuto
+    - schema
+      - User.js (Containing ToDoApplication User Schema)
+      - Sample.js (Its is just a sample file.
+Showing the file structure and usage.)
   - globalEvent
-    - FileName.js
-    - OneMoreFileName.js
+    - email.js
+    - notification.js (It is just a sample file.
+Showing the file structure and usage.)
     - So on...
-  - mongooseDomain
-    - SampleModel.js
-    - User.js
-    - add more models yourself ...
   - node_modules
     - contains all the dependency ...
   - public (Contain all public folder)
     - index.html
     - css
     - So on..
-  - sharedService
-    - FileName.js
-    - FolderName
-      - FileName.service.js
-      - So on...
-    - more files ..
-    - more folders ..
   - app.js (main file of the project)

 ##Setting up configuration (Folder: config)##